HonghyokKim/CGPSspatialmatch/README.md

 This dataset was created by sampling the original dataset.
 As such, this sample code will not give you the same results of the paper

-This package provides one wrapper function, "estimateATT" that allows users to easily obtain effect estimates in settings of cross-sectional design.
+This package provides one wrapper function, "estimateATT" that allows users to easily obtain effect estimates in settings of cross-sectional design by automatically performing distance-matching, GPS estimation, and GPS matching.

 For other designs such as longitudinal design and cohort design with survival analyses, users may have to

 1) transform data to fit in like cross-sectional analysis.

-2) use each of functions for distacne-matching, CGPS estimation, and GPS matching.
+2) use each of functions for distacne-matching, GPS estimation, and GPS matching.

 Mannuals for each of functions will be doccumentized.